Ian Chen (actor): Personal life

-Ian Chen was born to Taiwanese immigrants in Los Angeles, California.
+Ian Chen was born to a Taiwanese American immigrant family in Los Angeles, California.
 He has a younger brother named Max and both are fluent in Mandarin.
 He has shown enthusiasm for video games.
 Chen also sings and plays guitar in a band, and is an aviation enthusiast.
+He graduated from Arcadia High School in 2024, and currently attends Harvard University.